teen programs

 At Independence Seaport Museum, we believe education is key for inspiring future generations of thinkers, historians, engineers, builders, and conservationists.
 All of our programs center around not only our mission, but how the skills learned can be adapted to their daily lives and help improve their community.
 We offer a wide array of programs suitable for high school students.

-River Ambassadors
+TEEN Ambassadors

 For more information, click here!